Kawa-oneechan/Asspull3X/docs/video.md

 ## Color palette

 In all four modes, the palette can be freely manipulated.
-It is a single array of 256 16-bit values in the same basic format as on the Super NES, but with the byte order adjusted for use on a Motorola.
+It is a single array of 512 16-bit values in the same basic format as on the Super NES, but with the byte order adjusted for use on a Motorola.
 It is stored at `0E060000` and can be accessed with the `PALETTE` define.
+The first 256 colors are used for backgrounds in all screen modes, the other half are for sprites to use.

 ### Examples